Inhomogeneous Universe in f(T) Theory: The field equations from theory

 which, multiplying by $e^{-1}e^{a}_{\;\;\beta}/4$, yields

 where the energy momentum tensor is given by

 For an anisotropic fluid, the energy momentum tensor is given by the expression

 where $u^{\mu}$ is the four-velocity, $v^{\mu}$ the unit space-like vector in the radial direction, $\rho$ the energy density, $p_r$ the pressure in the direction of $v^{\mu}$ (radial pressure) and $p_t$ the pressure orthogonal to $v_\mu$ (tangential pressure).
 Since we are assuming an anisotropic spherically symmetric matter, one has $p_r \neq p_t$, such that their equality corresponds to an isotropic fluid sphere.
+An important point to be put out here is the non-invariance feature of this modified theory of gravity.
+We recall that any gravitational theory built from the metric and the therein geometrical quantities will always be Lorentz scalars and therefore must be invariant under local Lorentz transformations.
+However, in general, when dealing with theory based on the torsion this invariance does not hold.
+Let us show this in an explicit way by first considering the Lorentz transformation of the tetrad, as